kbaig/boston-pm/case-study/README.md

 # Approach
 There are two types of users that this application needs to cater to: people registering their first dog(s) and people returning to renew a license or register a new dog.
 While the former would be totally new to the application, the latter will still not be exposed to it frequently enought to develop a sense of familiarity.
-Therefore, adopting a beginner's mindset is going to be very important when looking for areas of improvement.
-If I was too familiar with the system to be improved, I would look for someone else who was not as familiar, and guide them through a common use case while observing their reactions.
+Therefore, adopting a beginner's mindset is going to be very important when looking for areas for improvement.
+If I was too familiar with the system in question, I would look for someone else who was not as familiar and guide them through a common use case while observing their reactions.

 In this particular case, I've never owned a dog and therefore did not have any familiarity with the application.
 I found that even though I did not have any confusions when trying to fill out the application as far as information requested, I was left quite frustrated by the implementation of the form itself.
-Please refer to the appendix for a comprehensive list of areas of improvement.
+The appendix includes a comprehensive list of areas for improvement.

 After gaining user feedback, I would gather requirements from key stakeholders, in this case likely the department that issues dog licenses.
 I would first look for any documents written upon completion of the existing application, summarize my findings, and go to said stakeholders to clarify and update these needs.

-Lastly, I would work with designers to make the established improvements, additionally addressing any new requirements that arose during the check in with stakeholders.
+I would then work with designers to make the established improvements, additionally addressing any new requirements that arose during the check in with stakeholders.
 Throughout this design process, I would loop in developers to ensure technical feasibility.

+Upon completion of the deign, it is up to developers to create a working front end for the application.
+Once that has been implemented, I would make sure to review using the same beginner's mindset approach to ensure the new experience is seemless, and perhaps even delightful.
+If all tests pass, the front end can be fully integrated with the overarching system, leading to project completion.

-# Foreseen challenges
+# Challenges

 # Appendix
 ## Assumptions